 Adult Sunday School Classes

 We know that to deepen our relationship with Jesus Christ there’s nothing better than scripture.
-Watch this video to learn about our Christian education classes, from lectionary classes to confirmation.
+Keep reading to learn about our Christian education classes, from lectionary classes to confirmation.
 There’s something for everyone at St. Martin’s.

 Basic Bible Study

 Bagby Parish Hall (except where otherwise noted)